Daniel-Covington/ReelsReelsReels/README.md

 * YouTube Data API v3

 ## Future Development
 * For the related and popular trailers thumbnails, we would like for it to pass the trailer name from the youtube API to the search function with a click listen event, so it would be processed as if it was a searched trailer that hits omdb api and displays the trailer as the embedded main video.
+We would have also like to have used an API that would allow for more search results to expand the functionality of the project.

 ##  Links